daboehme/caliper-tutorial/tutorial/recording_metadata.md

 };
 ```

-At the end of the run, we record a global "figure-of-merit" as well as the
+Finally, we record a figure of merit as well as the total elapsed time
-total elapsed time:
+for the run in the `VerifyAndWriteFinalOutput` function:

 ```c++
 adiak::value("elapsed_time", elapsed_time);